kesler20/jaguar_backend/README.md

 Improve developer experience through jaguar

 - [ ] Make it work on any OS out of the box
-- [ ] Change the name of the _dev.py to dev.py and include the operatingSystemInterface and the File object in it
 - [ ] Test your code
 - [ ] getting a config file, this can be fetched from the web
 - [ ] building a virtual environment automatically and installing all the dependencies